lsuresh119586/C-Users-l.suresh-Desktop-QE-Process-QE-Governance-Compliance-check-tad-ts-dashboard/plan.md

 3. No matching issues display `0`
 4. Non-CPOD team does not render CPOD reopened card or run CPOD reopened query logic
 5. Source failure does not break dashboard; fallback state is shown
+6. CPOD Open/Closed cards continue to use their existing logic and are not regressed by reopened-card changes

 ---